10 Things You Should Know Before Your First runDisney Race

 FAMILY FUN: Your Guide to Discovery Cove, Orlando’s Only All-Inclusive Theme Park

 If you’re most interested in official runDisney race weekend merchandise, make sure to get to the expo early on the first day it’s open.
-Oftentimes the expo runs out of merchandise for the larger races early in the weekend, so getting to the event early allows you to have the best options for merchandise, including pins and magnets.
+Unsurprisingly, the expo often runs out of merchandise for the larger races early in the weekend, so doing your shopping early allows you to have the best variety of merchandise, including pins and magnets.

 6. Transportation to and from the Races